 Like the other children in his daara, Omar was forced to beg every day for his food and for a quota of money for his marabout.
 There are no hygiene facilities and no drinkable water in this daara, and little shelter.
 Omar was regularly beaten severely by his marabout when he was not able to produce the full amount of his quota.

 Omar lived in his daara for three years before deciding that he could not take it anymore and that he would find a way to return home.
 He ran away and spent several days alone on the streets before Maison de la Gare’s night rounds team found him in the bus station.
 After Omar had had a chance to recuperate in our emergency shelter, Amadou gained his confidence and Omar explained to him why he had run away.
 He wanted to go to school and not be mistreated or forced to beg any more.
 Amadou spoke with Omar’s family and learned that there was no possibility of him being educated in his home village.
 So he discussed the situation with Omar’s marabout, who agreed that Omar could be registered in school and not be forced to beg.
 The marabout even assisted, with Omar’s parents, in obtaining a birth certificate for him, a prerequisite for being registered in school.

 Since returning to his daara, Omar has been coming regularly to Maison de la Gare to wash, eat and learn in the literacy classes while he is waiting to start school.
 We will continue to support him for many years.

 Working with so many brutalized children is a very demanding task.
-We must acknowledge the exceptional skill and dedication of Amadou, Awa, Issa, Lala and of all the members of Maison de la Gare’s team, every minute of every day.
+We must acknowledge the exceptional skill and dedication of Amadou, Awa, Issa, Lalla and of all the members of Maison de la Gare’s team, every minute of every day.
 The children have great difficulty establishing relationships of trust and will only confide in a person of their choice, who could be the cook or the president.
 Every staff member understands this, and that their first job is to welcome and listen to these innocent victims.